SimonKocurek/mini-projects/src/main/kotlin/base64coding/README.md

 Base64 encoding causes an overhead of 33–37%, so it should be used only when transferring text is the only option.

-> Throws Base64DecodingException if decoding fails due to encountering unsupported character.
+> Throws Base64DecodingException if decoding fails due to encountering an unexpected character.

 Example usage: